Marcell Ozuna Player Props: Braves vs. Nationals

 Marcell Ozuna At The Plate

-- Ozuna has driven home a run in 17 games this season (35.4%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on two occasions..
+- Ozuna has had at least one RBI in 36.7% of his games this year (18 of 49), with two or more RBI seven times (14.3%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.